lfideo/auto-read-files/README.md

 After all steps are completed, the method returns a pandas dataframe, with which you can work onwards.

 You can then import this class as a module to your working files, and escape the routine of writing the same code all over again.

+`test_read_files.py` contains an example of how you can apply the `ReadSQL` class to successfully read in a table from a database.
+Additionally, there is a showcase of data manipulation with Pandas, with the data that was collected via the Yandex Metrika API.